 The original leader of the Dead End Kids, a streetwise actor who defined a genre of tough-guy cinema in the 1930s.

-Billy Halop shot to fame as a teenager, not through a typical path but as the ringleader of the original Dead End Kids.
-Discovered for the Broadway play 'Dead End,' he and his young co-stars brought a raw, authentic portrayal of urban youth to the stage, which they then translated to the screen in the 1937 film adaptation.
-His character, Tommy, embodied the bristling energy and moral ambiguity of Depression-era street kids, making Halop a household name.
-As he aged, the typecasting that made him famous became a trap, and his career shifted to smaller film roles and later, television.
-In his final decades, he found a surprising second act as a sympathetic nurse on the TV series 'All in the Family,' showcasing a warmth far removed from his juvenile delinquent roots.
+Billy Halop shot to fame as a teenager playing the ringleader of the original Dead End Kids.
+Discovered for the Broadway play 'Dead End,' he and his co-stars brought raw portrayals of urban youth to the stage, then to the screen in the 1937 film adaptation.
+His character Tommy embodied the bristling energy of Depression-era street kids.
+Born in 1920, the American actor aged into typecasting that became a trap, shifting to smaller film roles and television.
+In his final decades, he found a second act as a sympathetic nurse on 'All in the Family,' showcasing warmth far removed from his juvenile delinquent roots.
+He died in 1976.

 1901–1927